-On fire danger days declared as Severe, Extreme or Code Red under the National Fire Danger Rating system Melbourne Water will defer High Voltage Switching Operations where practical, or restrict operations to essential activities to maintain critical services.
-In the event a plant has experienced a High Voltage feeder fault, a visual inspection of the relevant feeders is conducted to ensure the fault has not initiated a fire.
+On fire danger days declared as Severe, Extreme or Code Red under the National Fire Danger Rating system Melbourne Water will defer High Voltage Switching Operations where practical,

-The risk of MW's HV lines starting a fire Sugarloaf and Winneke has been reduced through their design.
-The lines are insulated (ABC) and each of the HV lines are protected by Vacuum circuit breakers, which are set to one shot lock out.
+The risk of Melbourne Water's HV lines starting a fire Sugarloaf and Winneke has been reduced through their design.
+The lines are insulated (ABC) and each of the HV lines are protected by vacuum circuit breakers, which are set to one shot lock out.
 The following elements of the protection relay are enabled: